Get insider access

 Notable Mentions

-The HP Spectre x360 14 (2024) is also a good Windows alternative to the Apple MacBook Air 13 (2024) if you prefer a 2-in-1 convertible or can't work on an ARM-based device.
-It has a nicer OLED display with pen input support, a higher-quality 4k webcam, and a wider port selection.
-However, its OLED display doesn't get nearly as bright, and it flickers, which might bother some people.
+The HP OmniBook Ultra Flip 14 (2024) is another good Windows alternative to the Apple MacBook Air 13 (2024) if you prefer a 2-in-1 convertible or can't work on the ARM-based Microsoft Surface Laptop 7th Edition 15 (2024).
+It has an OLED display with pen input support, a 4k webcam, and three USB-C ports.
+However, the display doesn't get nearly as bright and struggles with reflections.
+It also flickers, which might bother people sensitive to flickering.

 See our review